LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 - As a logged-in user, I can add a volunteer to an event
 - As a logged-in user, I can remove a volunteer from an event

-The final story listed wasn't estimated, but in the course of implementing the ability to add volunteers to events, it made sense at the time to also make sure that removing volunteers (via the update event view) worked as well.
+The final story listed wasn't planned at the beginning of the sprint, but in the course of implementing the ability to add volunteers to events, it made sense at the time to also make sure that removing volunteers (via the update event view) worked as well.
 In other words, based on the code being written it was just as easy to do those two stories at the same time.

 ![Sprint 4 Commits](images/sprint_4_commits_1.png)